Fatmike-GH/PELoader/README.md

 ### PE loader

-- The TLS index must be retrieved and stored in the *A*ddressOfIndex* field of the *PIMAGE_TLS_DIRECTORY* for the main module
+- The TLS index must be retrieved and stored in the *AddressOfIndex* field of the *PIMAGE_TLS_DIRECTORY* for the main module
 - For each new thread (signaled by *DLL_THREAD_ATTACH*), including the main thread, TLS data memory must be allocated, the default TLS data copied, and the pointer set in the thread environment block (*TEB*) at the appropriate TLS index (*TEB->ThreadLocalStoragePointer*)
 - Upon thread termination (*DLL_THREAD_DETACH*), the TLS pointer in the *TEB* at the corresponding TLS index must be cleared (set to zero)
 - TLS callbacks for the main thread must be invoked with the *DLL_PROCESS_ATTACH* reason prior to transferring execution to the entry point (EP) of the target module.
 This represents the final initialization step before starting the main execution